-12) Servicing indicator (SERV) (fig. 6).
+12) SERVICING INDICATOR (SERV) (fig. 6).

 The message "SERV" indicates that the service interval has been reached.
-The messsage is displayed only at Key-On for 5 seconds.
-The service indicator will be reset at a Ducati Authorised Workshop during the service.
+The message is displayed only at Key-On for 5 seconds.
+The service indicator will be reset at an authorized Ducati Service Centre during the service.